dahnte/cs480/assignment2/README.md

 Begin the game by running `player1` followed by `player2` on separate terminal instances

 ### Game Rules & Strategy
-Once both programs are running simultaneously, `player1` will be asked to write a string.
+Once both programs are running simultaneously `player1` will be asked to write a string.
 The string must follow these rules:
-- Contains no other characters besides 5 and 7
+- Consists of only 5's and 7's
   - Contains at least two 5's
   - Contains at least two 7's
 - The length of the string is between 4 - 16 characters

 To win you must be the player to make the final edit and remove the last bit of the string.